-The case in which you might want to override the inherited transport zone's control plane replication mode for an individual logical switch is when the logical switch you are creating has significantly different characteristics in terms of the amount of BUM traffic it will to carry.
-In this case, you might create a transport zone that uses as unicast mode, and use hybrid or multicast mode for the individual logical switch.
+When the logical switch you are creating has significantly different characteristics in terms of the amount of BUM traffic it must carry, then you might want to override the inherited transport zone's control plane replication mode for an individual logical switch.
+In this case, you might create a transport zone that uses unicast mode, and use hybrid or multicast mode for the individual logical switch.

-- (Optional) Click Enable IP Discovery to enable ARP suppression.
+- (Optional) Enable IP Discovery to enable ARP suppression.

-- Attach a virtual machine to the logical switch by selecting the switch and clicking Add Virtual Machine ().
+- Attach a virtual machine to the logical switch by selecting the switch and clicking the Add Virtual Machine ( or ) icon.

-- Click Next, then select a vNIC for each virtual machine.
+- Click Next, and then select a vNIC for each virtual machine.
 Click Finish.

 Each logical switch that you create receives an ID from the segment ID pool, and a virtual wire is created.
 A virtual wire is a dvPortgroup that is created on each vSphere distributed switch.
 The virtual wire descriptor contains the name of the logical switch and the logical switch's segment ID.
-Assigned segment IDs appear in multiple places, as shown in the following examples.
+Assigned segment IDs appear in the following places: